Arbitrage

 Arbitraging in traditional finance

-Arbitrage, a cornerstone concept in traditional finance, offers investors a strategic avenue to harness profit from market inefficiencies, while taking minimal risk.
+Arbitrage, a cornerstone concept in traditional finance, offers investors a strategic way to profit from market inefficiencies while taking minimal risk.
 At its core, arbitrage involves the simultaneous buying and selling of assets in different markets to exploit price differentials.
-This practice capitalizes on the inherent tendency of markets to temporarily mispriced assets, providing astute traders with the opportunity to secure gains.
+This practice capitalizes on the inherent tendency of markets to temporarily misprice assets, providing astute traders with the opportunity to secure gains.

 Funding rate arbitrage is a strategy commonly employed in cryptocurrency derivatives trading, particularly in perpetual futures contracts.
-These contracts are designed to track the price of the underlying asset but do not have an expiration date.
-Instead, they use a mechanism called the funding rate to ensure the contract price closely mirrors the spot price of the asset.
+These contracts are designed to track the price of the underlying asset but do not have an expiration date; instead, they use a mechanism called the funding rate to ensure that the contract price closely mirrors the spot price of the asset.

-Funding rate arbitrage involves taking corresponding long and short positions to take advantage of funding rate discrepancies in different trading venues, both on-chain on DEXs and CEXs.
+Funding rate arbitrage involves taking corresponding long and short positions to capitalize on funding rate discrepancies across different trading venues, both on-chain (DEXs) and centralized exchanges (CEXs).

 Last updated